beyond-immersion/bannou-service/README.md

 ## Extending the Service

-The Bannou Service's primary goal is to be extensible, and as such, there are numerous ways to do so.
-The traditional approach would be to fork this repository, adding your own APIs (see below on adding APIs) directly to the main application code in the same way that the existing services, controllers, and configuration are set up.
+The Bannou Service's primary goal is to be flexible, so there are numerous ways to use and extend it.
+The classic use would be to fork this repository, adding your own APIs (see below on adding APIs) directly to the main application in the same way that the existing services, controllers, and configuration are set up.
 The application code itself is your guide- MVC controllers are still the same MVC controllers you'd always deal with in .NET 7, and should be fairly self-explanatory.

-Alternatively, you can add this entire repository as a project reference / git submodule of your own .NET application.
-The Program class in this monoservice has been kept intentionally minimalist, and all mechanisms of service, controller, and configuration discovery have been written in a way to also include other loaded assemblies.
+Alternatively, you can add this repository as a project reference / git submodule of your own .NET application.
+The Program class in this monoservice has been kept intentionally minimalistic, and all mechanisms of service, controller, and configuration discovery have been written in a way to also include other loaded assemblies.
 Until more examples can be included, the `unit tests` project clearly shows that extending the base attribute, configuration, service, and controller classes works just fine when using the Bannou Service as a project reference.

-Finally, you can build this application using the dotnet commandline build tool, and reference/include in the generated library in your own application.
+Finally, you can build this application using the dotnet commandline build tool, and reference/include in the generated library in your own app.

 ### Adding APIs